Alastiran/learn/README.md

 learn
 =====

-shoert scripts, tests in various languages to explore language features and capbilities
+short scripts / tests in various languages to explore language features and capabilities